headphones/cans/README.md

 To build cans yourself, you need to have [go](https://golang.org/) set up on your machine. `go get github.com/headphones/cans` and `go run github.com/headphones/cans` should get you up and running from there.
-If you'd like to run within a Docker container, configurations are provided for you;
+If you'd like to run within a Docker container, pre-built containers are available from [docker hub](https://hub.docker.com/r/headphones/cans), or you can build one yourself;

     docker run -Pit `./docker-container.sh | awk 'END {print $3}'`